hackolade/docker/Studio/README.md

 The instructions below assume that you have Docker [installed](https://www.docker.com/get-started) and running.

 The purpose of running Hackolade Studio in a Docker container is to operate the Command-Line Interface ("CLI"), typically in a the context of integration with CI/CD pipelines.
 It is **not** to run the application GUI, a use case which has not been tested.

-**Important note:**  the CLI requires a **concurrent** license key with an available seat.
-An individual workstation license of Hackolade is **not** sufficient.
+**Important note:**  the Docker CLI requires a **concurrent** license key with an available seat.
+If the seat gets validated offline, it remains dedicated to the Docker CLI and is not sharable with other users.
 To ensure that your CI/CD pipeline jobs always have an available seat, you may want to get a concurrent license key dedicated to this purpose.
 On a single machine, you may run multiple containers of the same image in parallel with a concurrent license key.
+An individual workstation license of Hackolade is **not** sufficient.
+If you just need to run the CLI from an OS command prompt or terminal, you may do so with your regular Professional or Workgroup edition license.

 To purchase a concurrent license, perpetual or subscription, please send an email to support@hackolade.com.

 To ensure proper behavior of the Hackolade Studio CLI in a Docker container, make sure to run version v5.1.1 or above.